2025 Mid-Session Legislative Update

 How Can You Get Involved?

 Our team continues to support CAI-CLAC to ensure sensible legislation is introduced, and our clients can continue to govern themselves effectively.
+We look forward to meeting with state legislators and their staff to help make a positive impact for our clients.

 CAI-CLAC frequently puts out calls to action asking for us to email or call our local legislators.
 As those come through, we’ll send those out and ask that you help us get your voice heard in Sacramento.